Therapy for Overwhelmed Moms in Las Vegas

 If you set limits, you’re afraid you’re being too harsh.

-And if you take a break or do something for yourself, you feel guilty.
+And if you take a break or do something for yourself, the guilt creeps in.

-It just seems like there’s no version of this where you actually feel in your bones that you’re a good enough mom.
+It can start to seem like there’s no version of this where you actually feel - in your bones - that you’re a good enough mom.

 -